 Oooh, that was a whole offshoot to dancing.
 Okay, let’s get back to it.

 Dancing on its own is a fantastic workout as long as you’re getting into it (moving your whole body and not just stepping from side to side), and you do it for more than one song.

 You can also try Zumba, which is using dance moves to exercise or ballroom/salsa dancing; both are fun.

-Another one of my favourites.
+Another one of my favorites.
 Your local pools will usually have length swims for adults.
 Don’t get nervous about this.
 They have lanes for all levels, slow, medium, fast.
 If you’re not a fantastic swimmer, they have kickboards (you hold on to them and just use your legs to kick).

 Don’t worry about what you look like in your swimsuit.
 You’re not going to the beach where people are just lying around people watching.
 I’ll tell you a little secret.
 When you’re going to a length swim, no one really cares what you look like.